What You Can Do On Our Computers:

 Computer Use Guidelines

 - All computers in the Children's Room with Internet access are filtered to reduce access to materials harmful to minors.
-Unfiltered access is available on adult computers (second floor).
-Please speak to a librarian if you would like to arrange this for your child.
+Children and their caregivers who do not find what they need are encouraged to ask a librarian for help.
+Unfiltered access is available upon request.

 - All computers in the Children's Room except for the Catalog Computers are restricted to use by children up through 7th grade.
-Children ages 5 and up must bring in their own valid library card to get a computer access code.
+Children ages 5 and up must bring in their own valid library card to log onto a computer.

 - Children who are too young to get their own library cards may be logged on by a librarian at a parent or caregiver's request.